Infinidat/infi.unittest/README.rst

 Test Parameters
 ===============

 One of the most annoying things about *unittest* is that you cannot easily specify test parameters.
-If you have a test to test an API with parameters, and you want several cases, each testing a specific value which should work and has a meaning, this can be annoying:
+If you have a test to test an API with parameters, and you want several cases, each testing a specific value which should work and has a meaning, this can be annoying, and breaks the DRY principle:
 ::

  >>> import unittest